Group-20-Software-Engineering/lasertag/README.md

 - To Start the game press the `=` button
 - While game is running if you wish to return to the player entry screen again press the `=` button

+# TO USE TRAFFIC GENERATOR
+- After the splash screen is finished and the playerentry screen is up run do `cd frontend` then run `python3 python_trafficgenarator_v2.py`
+- Input the machine IDs in the order of `odd,odd,even,even`
+- Return to the playerentry screen and press the `=` button to start the game
+- The numbers you entered previously should appear in the playeraction screen
+- After the 30 second countdown, the game should commence

 # TO QUIT
 - The program should quit once you exit the main window, but if it does not, `ctrl + c` the terminal that is running the Python code